-I am frequently questioned about the "WHO, WHAT, WHEN, and WHY" of what I do, therefore I have written these words to assist you in considering adding me in your next event or conference.
+I am often asked about the “WHO, WHAT, WHEN and WHY” of what I do, so I have prepared these words to help you consider including me in your next event or conference.

-Stories about people in desperate situations.
-My speeches reverberate in the minds of the audience and provoke contemplation about the lessons to be gained from the past.
+Stories about human beings in extremis.
+My presentations resonate in the minds of the listener and relate thought-provokingly to the lessons which are to be learned from yesteryear.

-In every situation where something unique, captivating, thought-provoking, and memorable is needed.
-My stories, which may include your subject into their content, are an excellent way to begin or end your event.
+My stories, which may weave your theme into their content, are a great way to open or close an event.

-They are completely suited for all audiences since they are multi-cultural - they are essentially human stories.
+Being multi-cultural they are utterly appropriate for all audiences – they are essentially human stories.

-Audiences enjoy being swept up in a wonderful story and captivated in mental theatre.
-Today, storytelling may appear to be an antiquated tool - and it is.
+Audiences love being swept up in a great story and entertained in the theatre of the mind.
+Storytelling may seem like an old-fashioned tool, today – and it is.

-That is precisely what makes it so effective.
-Life happens in the stories we tell each other.
-A tale may go where quantitative analysis cannot: our hearts.
+That’s exactly what makes it so powerful.
+Life happens in the narratives we tell one another.
+A story can go where quantitative analysis is denied admission: our hearts.

-Data can persuade people, but it cannot inspire them to act; to do so, you must encase your idea in a story that captures the imagination and stirs the soul.
+Data can persuade people, but it doesn’t inspire them to act; to do that, you need to wrap your vision in a story that fires the imagination and stirs the soul.

-Allow me, with my stick and signature shorts, to energise your audience with a well-told human story.
+It will capture people’s hearts – by first attracting their brains.
+Allow me, with my stick and trademark shorts, the opportunity of revitalising your audience with a human story well-told.